 Drug group Magnitude of effect Timescale of effect Additional information Ace inhibitors/ Angiotensin II receptor antagonists may be associated with similar risk.
 Unpredictable.
 Up to 4-fold increases in lithium level.
 Develops over several weeks.
 7-fold increased risk of hospitalisation for lithium toxicity in the elderly.
 Thiazide diuretics Unpredictable.
 Up to 4-fold increases in lithium level.
 Usually apparent in 10 days.
 Loop diuretics, e.g. furosemide, are safer.
 Any effect will be apparent in the first month.
 NSAIDs Unpredictable.
 From 10% to 4- fold increases in lithium level.
 Variable; from a few days to several months.
 NSAIDs are widely used on a PRN basis.
 Can be bought over the counter.

 COX-2 inhibitors are likely to carry the same risk.
-Steroids May alter lithium e xcretion and sho uld therefore be avoided.
-Carbamazepine May lead to dizzine symptoms such as a confusion, and cerebellar Selective serotonin reuptake inhibitors (SSRIs) i.e. fluoxetine sed agitation/ aut ether, consider serotonin conomic changes, rigidity occur I dose Sodium-glucose co- transporter 2 (SGLT2) inhibitors (e.g. dapagliflozin, empagliflozin) lithium levels may be should be monitored pe decreased.
-Send and more frequent er the patient ba um excretion and the blood rum concentration of lithium ly after initiation and dose ck to a specialist to monitor
+Steroids May alter lithium excretion and sh ould therefore be avoided.
+Carbamazepine May lead to dizziness, somnolence symptoms such as ataxia. e, confusion, and cerebellar Selective serotonin reuptake inhibitors (SSRIs) i.e. fluoxetine Although commonly prescribed together, consider serotonin syndrome if increased agitation/ autonomic changes, rigidity occur and consider reducing/stopping SSRI dose Sodium-glucose cotransporter 2 (SGLT2) inhibitors (e.g. dapagliflozin, empagliflozin) These drugs may increase renal lit lithium levels may be decreased.
+So should be monitored more freque changes.
+Please refer the patient leserum concentration of lithium. erum concentration of lithium ntly after initiation and dose